fortrabbit/blog/universal-stack-changelog.md

 created:    2016-12-20
 published:  true
 title:      "Universal Stack changelog"
-longtitle:  "Universal Stack platform changelog"
 excerpt:    "See all platform changes with new Universal Stack."
-lead:       "This is nuts and bolts for our existing clients on changes with the latest platform update. <b>TL;DR:</b> No action required from your side.
+lead:       "This is nuts and bolts for our existing clients on changes with the latest platform update.
+TL;DR: No action required from your side.
 All platform updates are opt-in.
 Your Apps, plans, settings and pricing will stay exactly the same."
-keywords:   "legacy support, changelog, client information, PSR"

 ---